 4. How involved are friends and family in your relationship?

 Like it or not, friends and family can hurt your marriage if you let them.

-Some questions you must ask yourself before marriage are:
+Some questions you must ask yourself before getting married are:

 - And how your partner protects you from them.

-From the moment they introduce you to their family, you’d know if you’re welcome or not.
+From the moment they introduce you to their family, you’ll know if you’re welcome or not.